HTML-GUY0/Mobile-Notes-App/README.md

 - Local Storage Support – Your notes stay saved even after closing the browser.
 - Download Notes – Download your notes as an .txt file

+# Special
+- You can use it as an **Text to txt file converter** without creating a txt file

 # Live Preview
 https://html-guy0.github.io/Notes/